 g.
 Compensated absences - Employees earn vacation based upon their date of hire and years of service.
 Employees hired prior to January 1, 2018 have a maximum vacation accrual of 480 hours, while those hired January 1, 2018 or after have a maximum vacation accrual of 320 hours unless the employee's collective bargaining unit agreement specifies a different maximum.
 Unused vacation at retirement or normal termination is considered vested and payable to the employee, up to the employee's maximum accrual.
 Employees also earn up to 12 days of sick leave per year and may accumulate sick leave balances without limit.
 If the employee is leaving their employment due to death or retirement, they are paid for 35 percent of the value of unused sick leave with no maximum.
-Vacation pay and a portion of sick leave liabilities, including payroll taxes, are accrued.
+Vacation pay, a portion of sick leave liabilities, and compensatory time in lieu of overtime pay, including payroll taxes, are accrued.